 Technology is dramatically transforming the global business environment, with continual advances in areas ranging from artificial intelligence and the Internet of Things (IoT) to data availability and blockchain.

 The speed at which digital technologies evolve and disrupt traditional business models keeps increasing.
 At the same time, cyber risks seem to evolve even faster.

 Cyber risk has moved beyond data breaches and privacy concerns to sophisticated schemes that can disrupt entire businesses, industries, supply chains, and nations, costing the economy billions of dollars and affecting companies in every sector.

-Below we summarise the key highlights from the report:
+Below we summarize the key highlights from the report:

 While Companies See Cyber as Top Priority, Confidence in Cyber Resilience Is Declining

-Cyber risk became even more firmly entrenched as an organisational priority in the past two years.
-Yet at the same time, organisations’ confidence in their ability to manage the risk declined.
+Cyber risk became even more firmly entrenched as an organizational priority in the past two years.
+Yet at the same time, organizations’ confidence in their ability to manage the risk declined.

 - 79% of respondents ranked cyber risk as a top five concern for their organization, up from 62% in 2017.

 - Firms’ confidence declined in each of three critical areas of cyber resilience.
 Those saying they had “no confidence” increased:

 - From 9% to 18% for understanding and assessing cyber risks.